Yomguithereal/colback/index.md

 There are a lot of ways to deal with asynchronous flow in JavaScript.
 But, even if diversity must be cherished, it is sometimes a drag to gather libraries abiding by some different asynchronous paradigms.

-**Colback.js** therefore aims at providing a dead-easy way to shift functions from one asynchronous paradigm to another.
+**Colback.js** therefore aims at providing a straightforward utility to shift functions from one asynchronous paradigm to another.

 ---

 ## The ominous culprit

+---

 Let's say you want to write some fairly consistent code but need to use some libraries to gather and process data in an asynchronous fashion.